averdin2/memebank/docs/software-design-description.md

 ### 6.3.2 Detailed Interface Descriptions Section

-- Front End CSC -- web-based GUI for Memebank
+- Front End CSC
-  - Login/Join CSU -- page for users to log in or sign up for a Memebank account
-  - Bank CSU -- page for users to view and manage their banks
-    - Bank list module -- displays the user's banks
+  - Login/Join CSU -- This page will allow the users the log in or sign up for a memebank account.
+There will be a form that will ask for the username and password, accompanied by the Login Button.
+When the user logs in to their account, they will be taken to the Bank Page.
+If the user chooses to Join, a new form will appear for the user to enter their information.
+When a new user joins, they will be taken to the Bank page displaying an empty meme bank.
+  - Bank CSU -- The Bank CSU will display the user's banks.
+The first bank displayed will automatically default to the user's first bank that was created.
+The bank will display all the cards/memes that are stored in that bank.
+The Bank CSU will also include a list of the other banks owned by the user, and all the information associated with the various banks.
+    - Bank list module -- The bank list module will be comprised of a list of all the user's banks.
+If the user clicks on one of the banks in the list, the view will change to display the cards that are in the newly selected bank.
-    - Bank info module -- displays basic information of the selected bank
+    - Bank info module -- The Bank info module will show the information regarding that particular bank.
-    - Tag list module -- displays searchable list of link tags in the ban
+    - Tag list module --The Tag list module will display a list of tags that are associated with all of the user's memes.
+The tag list will have a filter and search bar associated with it.
+The user will be able to search the tag list to display all the memes that are associated with those particular tags.
     - Bank display module -- displays stored links in a grid
     - Link input module -- input field for adding new links to a bank
-      - Link input modal module -- presents input fields for adding new links
+      - Link input module -- The Link input module will allow the user to paste a link to upload a new meme.
+The card will appear when the new meme is uploaded.
+If the user uploads a new meme, it will be added to the bank that is currently displayed.
-    - User display module -- displays list of users with access to the selected bank
+    - User display module -- The User display module will show the list of users that currently have access to the selected bank.
+The user can choose to add or remove users from a bank.
-- Server CSC
-  - Ruby on Rails CSU -- modules for handling http(s) connections and requests
-  - API Routes CSU --  modules for handling API requests to the server and database
-- Database CSC
-  - Rails Models CSU -- modules for filtering/modeling the data for storage in database
-  - queries CSU -- modules for handling queries on the database

 ### 6.3.3 Detailed Data Structure Descriptions Section